shafiquejamal/rust-merkle-root-with-caching/README.md

 The Merkle Root of a TrieNode is calculated recursively as follows:
 - The Merkle Root of a null node is the hash of the empty string
 - The Merkle Root of a leaf node is the hash of the value of the node
-- The Merkle Root of an inner node is the is the has of the concatenation of the following:
+- The Merkle Root of an inner node is the is the hash of the concatenation of the following:
   - the hash of the node's value
   - the Merkle Root of the node's left child, and
   - the Merkle Root of the node's right child

-For this task you are required to implement a method MerkleRoot() that returns the MerkleRoot of ta TrieNode.
+For this task you are required to implement a method `MerkleRoot()` that returns the MerkleRoot of a TrieNode.

 Any hashing algorithm can be used in this task.